thbishop/fission/README.md

 # Fission

 ## Intro
 Fission is a simple command line tool for managing VMware Fusion VMs.
+Only Fusion 3.x is currently supported.

 ## Install